-The financial statements include prior-year summarized comparative information in total but not by net asset class.
+The statement of functional expenses includes prior-year summarized comparative information in total but not by function.
 Such information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
-Accordingly, such information should be read in conjunction with the School's financial statements for the year ended June 30, 2016, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the School's statement of functional expenses for the year ended June 30, 2017, from which the summarized information was derived.